3.1 Student-centred education

 In ‘Student-Centred Education’, you act modestly and see the student as an individual.
 Instead of an exalted “sage on the stage,” you are an approachable “guide on the side” for a student.
 In doing so, you make students (in part) owners of their own development (Motivation Coach).

-‘Student-Centred Education’ is based on the idea that students shape (part of) their own development.
+Underlying student-centred education is the idea that students (in part) shape their own development.
 Your role as a teacher when working independently can be compared to that of a gardener.

-You cannot speed up the growth process of your plants by pulling them out of the ground.
-Better you let the growth proceed quietly and organically.
+- As a gardener, you know that your students grow according to an inner plan, that you cannot accelerate the growth process by ‘pulling them out of the ground’.
+Therefore, you allow the growth to proceed quietly and organically.
 You avoid slowing down the growth process or worse, preventing it.

 3 Metaphor roadside assistance